blogifierdotnet/Blogifier/.github/CONTRIBUTING.md

 ### Testing
 1. In Google Chrome or any other browser, go to the browser settings and add the language to the top of the list.
 2. Run the Blogifier with `dotnet watch run` command on the `/src/blogifier/`.
-3. login to the admin panel. and see the results as you are translating.
+3. login to the blogifier admin panel. and see the results as you are translating.

 ### Pull request
 After It's done and ready, please give it a pull request and we review it and merge it with the main branch.